History of the Washington Commanders: 2017

-2018: Injury riddled season
+2018

-Following the departure of Kirk Cousins, the Redskins traded for Kansas City Chiefs quarterback Alex Smith; in exchange the Redskins gave the Chiefs Kendall Fuller and a third-round pick in the 2018 NFL Draft.
+Following the departure of Kirk Cousins, the Redskins traded for Kansas City Chiefs quarterback Alex Smith; in exchange the Redskins gave the Chiefs Kendall Fuller and a third-round pick in the 2018 NFL draft.

 During the season, the Redskins got off to a promising start with their new quarterback with a record of 6–3 record.
 However, during a Week 11 game against the Houston Texans, Smith would break his leg with a spiral compound fracture to his tibia and fibula that would end his season.
 This led to a Quarterback carousel of Colt McCoy, Mark Sanchez, and Josh Johnson.
 The Redskins would not recover from the injuries as they would collapse losing 1–6 and end up finishing the season 7–9 for the second year in a row and missing the playoffs.
 The Redskins had a league-high 25 players on injured reserve at the end of the season.

 2019

-Due to Alex Smith's injury, the Redskins acquired Case Keenum from the Denver Broncos in the off season and drafted Dwayne Haskins from Ohio State in the 2019 NFL Draft.
+Due to Alex Smith's injury, the Redskins acquired Case Keenum from the Denver Broncos in the off season and drafted Dwayne Haskins from Ohio State in the 2019 NFL draft.
 However Keenum was named the starting QB on August 25, 2019, for the Week 1 opener against the Philadelphia Eagles.
 During the season, the Redskins started the season 0–5 which included the Redskins blowing a 17-point halftime lead against the Philadelphia Eagles, and a 24–3 loss to the Daniel Jones led New York Giants where in Haskins debut due to him replacing a struggling Keenum for the Redskins, ended with three interceptions thrown with one returned for a touchdown and two thrown to Janoris Jenkins.
 On October 4, 2019, Colt McCoy was named the starter over Haskins and Keenum for the game against the New England Patriots.
 However the Redskins lost 33–7 despite early success with a 65-yard touchdown run by Steven Sims.

-With a league worst 0–5 record at the time tying with the Cincinnati Bengals, and their worst start since 2001, the Redskins fired Head Coach Jay Gruden on October 7, 2019.
+With a league worst 0–5 record at the time tying with the Cincinnati Bengals, and their worst start since 2001, the Redskins fired head coach Jay Gruden on October 7, 2019.
 Gruden finished his six-year tenure with the Redskins with a 35–49–1 regular season record with one playoff appearance.
-Bill Callahan was named the Interim head coach as of result.
+Bill Callahan was named the interim head coach as of result.
 Callahan got the Redskins first victory over the 0–4 Miami Dolphins snapping a 7-game losing streak dating back to Week 16 of last year.
 This was Callahan's first NFL victory as a head coach since Week 15 with the Oakland Raiders in 2003.

 Throughout the season, fans voiced their apathy and displeasure with the team's management by owner Dan Snyder and team president Bruce Allen, and reports of dysfunction within the Redskins organization often surfaced.
 Following a 3–13 finish to the season, Allen was fired by the Redskins, ending a 10-year stint with the team.